Over 1,000 Years of Milling at Thoralby

 The above diagrams of a typical Norse mill show a simple horizontal water wheel (tirl), that didn't need a great force of water to turn it.
 A shaft from the tirl through a hole in the lower millstone, called the bedstone, was embedded in the upper millstone, known as the runner stone because it turned while the bedstone did not.
 There was no gearing in this simple system, so the runner stone turned at the same speed as the tirl.
 Grain from a hopper was fed between the stones through a hole in the centre of the runner stone, where it was not crushed but cut repeatedly by a scissoring motion between the grooves cut in the two stones and then expelled as meal from the periphery of the stones.
 A stone of about 30 inches (76 cm) diameter would turn at about 50 rpm, generating just under 1 horsepower and having an average output of 40-50lb (18-23 kg) of meal per hour.

-Mills were first documented in Thoralby in 1298 in a valuation of the lands and property left by Robert de Tateshale at his death to his wife, Johanna.
+A further reference to Thoralby corn mill occurred in a valuation dated 1298 of the lands and property left by Robert de Tateshale at his death to his wife Joan, also a daughter of Ralph fitz Ranulph.
+As Lord of Thoralby, Robert de Tateshale owned a third part of the corn mill, the other two-thirds being owned by his widowed sister-in-law, Mary de Neville.
 The water corn mill, which was probably on Heaning Gill, had a rental value of 120 shillings (£6) per year and a fulling mill, used for finishing woollen cloth, was probably on Bishopdale Beck and paid 26s 8d. (£1.33) per year in rent.
 There was also a corn mill at Newbiggin in Bishopdale paying a rent of 26s.
 8d. per year, (see below.)
+Robert de Tateshale bequeathed his share in Thoralby corn mill to his widow Joan and this appears to have passed to her sister, Mary de Neville following Joan's death in 1310, because a grant dated 1312 refers to Mary as the sole owner of the mill.

 The 1301 Lay Subsidy (a tax on land and property) shows that in Thoralby 'Ricardo Molendinario' (the corn miller) paid 7s.
 3d. (£0.36) in tax.
 The fulling mill used water-driven hammers to beat woven cloth in water, which had the effect of shrinking it and increasing the density of the material by causing the fibres to bind together.
 Fuller’s earth and human urine were added to the wash to remove the oil with which the wool had been impregnated for spinning.
 Originally, fulling was done by hand with clubs or by trampling the cloth underfoot, but using water power was more efficient.
 The cloth was then washed in the beck to remove the fuller's earth and urine.